 Explain what you want from an internship

-A well written email for internship symbolizes strong identity and personality.
+A well-written email for an internship symbolizes a strong identity and personality.
 When you are trying to convince a hiring manager for an internship, it is also important to outline what you want to gain from experience.
 There is nothing worse than turning around and realizing that this is not what you expected.

 If you plan on working on real projects instead of having tea and coffee all day, let them know!
 Explain how you want to get stuck and the work that permanent employees want to do.
 It shows that you have a great work ethic and are willing to work hard during your hiring.